-Aside from her position at HKUST, she also teaches at the Anderson School of Management, University of California at Los Angeles, and serves as a board member of the Robert HN Ho Family Foundation, board member of CDP Worldwide, and an Advisor to the WYNG Master Award in photography.
-Her expertise in environmental policy is well-known, including advising the World Health Organization and International Energy Agency on issues relating to air pollution and public health.
+Aside from her position at HKUST, Christine Loh teaches at the Anderson School of Management, University of California at Los Angeles, and serves as a board member of the Robert HN Ho Family Foundation, board member of CDP Worldwide, and a member of BASF’s Stakeholder Advisory Council.
+Her expertise in environmental policy is well-known, including having advised the World Health Organization and International Energy Agency on issues relating to air pollution and public health.

-Ms Loh is a lawyer by training, and a commodities trader by profession.
-She received her legal training in England, and received honorary degrees of Doctor of Law from the University of Hull and Doctor of Science from the University of Exeter.
+Professor Loh is a lawyer by training, and a commodities trader by profession.
+She received her legal training in England, her Master in Law in Hong Kong, and received honorary degrees of Doctor of Law from the University of Hull and Doctor of Science from the University of Exeter.

 Oivind Lorentzen III

 Managing Director of Northern Navigation LLC. and Director of Dorian LPG

 Oivind Lorentzen III is Managing Director of Northern Navigation LLC. and Director of Dorian LPG.

 He was President and CEO of SEACOR Holdings from 2010 to 2015 and President and CEO of Northern Navigation International, Ltd. (ship owning and finance) from 1990 to 2010.
 He was Founding Sponsor of Northern Shipping Funds from 2008 to 2010 and Chairman of NFC Shipping Funds from 2001 to 2008.